Privacy notice for personal account customers

 - Organisations that help us to verify your identity.

-- Organisations that help us to provide our banking service.
+- Organisations that help us to provide our financial service.
 This includes:

 - Card issuers.